A solution to the tension of burning on neutron stars and nuclear physics: Acknowledgments

 \section{Acknowledgments}

-We thank B. de Marco, A. Marino and R. Wijnands for useful discussions.
+We thank B. de Marco, A. Marino, and R. Wijnands for useful discussions.
 L.R.S. and Y.C. dedicate this paper to the loving memory of T. G. Garfield.
 We thank B. Paxton and all \me{} developers for making the code public.
+Y.C. acknowledges support from the grant RYC2021-032718-I, financed by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.
+M.N.C.'s work is supported by the Fonds de la Recherche Scientifique-FNRS under grant No. IISN 4.4502.19.
+D.P. acknowledges support from a UNAM-DGAPA grant PAPIIT-IN114424.